 Toronto is a tiny city located in the state of Kansas.
 With a population of 204 people and just one neighborhood, Toronto is the 283rd largest community in Kansas.
-Much of the housing stock in Toronto was built prior to World War II, making it one of the older and more historic cities in the country.
+Toronto has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Because occupations involving physical labor dominate the local economy, Toronto is generally considered to be a blue-collar town.
-44.44% of the Toronto workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Toronto, you'll notice that it is more blue-collar than most other communities in America.
+44.44% of Toronto’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Toronto is a city of transportation and shipping workers, service providers, and sales and office workers.
 There are especially a lot of people living in Toronto who work in healthcare suport services (16.05%), food service (12.35%), and management occupations (9.88%).

 The per capita income in Toronto in 2022 was $26,470, which is low income relative to Kansas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $105,880 for a family of four.
 However, Toronto contains both very wealthy and poor people as well.